immunefi-team/Web3-Security-Library/HackAnalyses/README.md

 ## [Hack Analysis: Cream Finance, October 2021](https://medium.com/immunefi/hack-analysis-cream-finance-oct-2021-fc222d913fc5)

 Cream Finance experienced a significant exploit, resulting in a loss of $130 million in available liquidity.
-The attack involved manipulating a hybrid oracle and taking advantage of uncapped token supplying, allowing the attacker to drain the protocol of funds by borrowing against inflated collateral values.
+The attack involved manipulating a hybrid oracle and taking advantage of an uncapped token supplying, allowing the attacker to drain the protocol of funds by borrowing against inflated collateral values.

 - Vulnerability type: Oracle manipulation, Uncapped supply of token.